Where Was Ohio’s First Capital?

 Tracking down Family Bibles ….

 Family Bibles have been treasured by families for generations, but finding them today can be difficult.
-It was common for families to have a family Bible – a large bound book that was prominently displayed in the family parlor – “…a large octavo volume, with a more or less ornate binding, with blank pages...
+It was common for families to have a family Bible – a large bound book that was prominently displayed in the family parlor – “…a large octavo volume, with a more or less ornate binding, with blank...
 (Read More)